 In the event that the operation, security, or administration of the Photo Contest is impaired in any way, NMM/NMTD may, in its sole discretion, either: (a) suspend the Photo Contest to address the impairment and then resume the Photo Contest; or (b) award the prize(s) from among the eligible entries received up to the time of the impairment.
 NMM/NMTD reserves the right, in its sole discretion, to disqualify and seek damages from any individual who tampers with the operation of the Photo Contest, violates these Official Rules, or acts in a disruptive or unsportsmanlike manner.
 Failure to enforce any term of these Official Rules shall not constitute a waiver of that provision.
 In the event of a dispute as to the owner of an online entry, the authorized account holder of the e-mail address used to enter will be deemed the owner.
 The Photo Contest is subject to federal, state, and local laws and regulations and is void where prohibited.

-By entering the Photo Contest, you agree to sign up to receive newsletters and special offers from NMM/NMTD, the Santa Fe Photographic Workshops, and NM State Parks.
+By entering the Photo Contest, you agree to sign up to receive newsletters and special offers from NMM/NMTD, Santa Fe Workshops, and New Mexico State Parks.
 You may cancel and unsubscribe at any time.
 Void where prohibited by law.

 PRIVACY AND PUBLICITY

 Finalists will be contacted via email and asked to provide high-resolution files (at least 300 dpi) for publication within 10 calendar days of initial contact.
 Failure to respond by deadline will result in forfeiture, and a new finalist will be selected.